Fiona Sampson PhD, MSc, BA

 Fax:(+44) (0)114 2220749

 More recently I have worked on projects in the area of emergency care, including working as project manager for the evaluation of the National Infarct Angioplasty Project Pilots (NIAPP) and on a trial for interventions for acute cardiogenic pulmonary oedema (3CPO study).
-In 2011 I was awarded a NIHR doctoral research fellowship to look at improving pain management in Emergency Departments.
+I have recently completed an NIHR Doctoral Research Fellowship exploring how pain management can be improved in adult Emergency Departments, using multiple case study design.

-My research interests are in evaluating health care systems, patient perspectives of health services and the use of mixed methods in research.
+My research interests are in evaluating health care systems, patient perspectives of health services and the use of observational and ethnographic methods in health services research.
+I am interested in implementation science, particularly in the field of emergency care.

 - Title:Evaluation of PCT and practice-based commissioning: identifying which commissioning processes produce successful outcomes.
 Funder: Department of Health Policy Research Programme.November 2008.£489,045 Principal Investigator: Alicia O'Cathain